-Subsequent to the issuance of our condensed consolidated financial statements for the period ended June 30, 2020, we identified an immaterial error related to the commencement of revenue recognition for certain FortiCare standalone service contracts.
-Rather than commencing recognition upon end user registration, we should have begun to recognize revenue over the service period when control had passed to the distributor which we have determined is our customer.
-We assessed the effect of this correction, individually and in the aggregate, on prior periods' financial statements in accordance with the SEC's Staff Accounting Bulletins No. 99 and 108 and, based on an analysis of quantitative and qualitative factors, determined that the correction was not individually material to any of our prior interim or annual consolidated financial statements.
+Subsequent to the issuance of our condensed consolidated financial statements for the period ended March 31, 2020, we identified an immaterial error related to the commencement of revenue recognition for certain FortiCare support service contracts.
+Rather than commencing recognition upon end user registration, we should have commenced recognition when control had passed to the distributor, which we have determined is our customer.
+We assessed the effect of this correction, individually and in the aggregate, on prior periods' financial statements in accordance with the SEC's Staff Accounting Bulletin Nos.
+99 and 108 and, based on an analysis of quantitative and qualitative factors, determined that the correction was not individually material to any of our prior interim or annual consolidated financial statements.